 As a truly global university, we offer a range of specialist services designed to make your move to Edinburgh as smooth as possible.

-You can contact our International Office for advice at any time during or after the application process.
+You can contact Edinburgh Global for advice at any time during or after the application process.

 We work with a network of agents that can guide you through the application process and advise on immigration matters.

 The British Council also provides advice to applicants and can help you plan your studies.